Canop/backdown/README.md

 **Backdown** helps you safely and ergonomically remove duplicate files.

-Its design is based upon my observation of frequent patterns regarding build-up of duplicates with time, espacially images and other media files.
+Its design is based upon my observation of frequent patterns regarding build-up of duplicates with time, especially images and other media files.

 A Backdown session goes through the following phases: